-Several LibGuides, a user-friendly web content management system used to curate collections and resources, have been developed to assist patrons with library research.
-Some LibGuides focus on specific NCC programs of study and academic disciplines while others address topics such as citing sources, avoiding plagiarism, and banned books.
-LibGuides on Bee Campus USA, Tree Campus USA, and Skills USA highlight noteworthy NCC initiatives.
+Several LibGuides, a user-friendly web content system used to curate collections and resources, have been developed by members of the library team to assist students with library research.
+Some LibGuides focus on specific NCC programs of study and academic disciplines, while others address focused topics.
+LibGuides on Global Scholars, Bee Campus USA, Tree Campus USA, and Skills USA highlight noteworthy NCC initiatives.
 Each LibGuide contains recommendations for books, articles, and other learning resources.